unibrix/lovable-ai-example/README.md

-## AI Playground - Loveable AI Site
+## Lovable AI Showcase

-A platform that combines the power of several AI models in one convenient interface.
+A platform that showcases the power of multiple AI models within a single interface.
-AI Playground is a web platform that combines several AI models in a single interface.
-It supports text and image generation and interactive AI chats.
+Lovable AI Showcase is a web application generated with Lovable AI and further customized to demonstrate real-world use cases of modern neural networks.

+The site brings together text generation, image generation, and interactive AI chats — all powered by integrated AI providers such as Lovable, Gemini, and OpenAI.
-All logic runs through Netlify Edge Functions and Supabase.
+Backend logic runs on Netlify Edge Functions, while Supabase is used for logging, history, and persistent data.

+This project serves as an example of how AI-driven tools can be combined into a cohesive, user-friendly experience.

 **URL**: https://lucent-cocada-58b395.netlify.app/